 After dinner, see if you can head down to the campfire area just behind the lodge for an hour or so before bed.
 There’s nothing like sitting around a fire in the bush for getting back to basics and remembering that life really can be that simple.

 My fondest memories of Zululand Lodge are the moments right after waking in the bush, and looking up at the night sky just before getting into bed.
 Roll your head back and seek out Orion pivoting as the night ticks on, as well as any other constellations you can recognise.
 There are few things more awe-inspiring than looking deep into the layers of the Milky Way from the calm of the African bush.

 Would I go back?
 There’s no question.

-I stayed at Zululand Lodge as part of my Sunway Safari trip through South Africa and Swaziland.
-This was a fam trip for Fair Voyage, who will soon be selling Sunway trips.
+I stayed at Zululand Lodge as part of my trip through South Africa and Swaziland which Fair Voyage is now offering as one of their responsible adventures.
 I am writing this article because I had a wonderful time, not because of any obligations to do so.